achrafness/leetcode/1-Arrays & Hashing/readme.md

 Python sets are particularly useful when you need to eliminate duplicates from a list or when you need fast membership testing .

+**performance:**

+In terms of performance, using a set is more efficient when you only need to store unique items and perform operations like checking membership.
+However, if you need to associate data with each key, a dictionary is necessary despite the slight performance cost.